nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopWalletName.png
     alt = "Create collaborative wallet view (Screenshot)"/>

-6. Add the number of keys you will be using in your wallet.
-Then, add the required keys to sign a transaction.
+6. Specify the number of keys you will be using in your wallet.
+Then, specify the required number of keys needed to sign a transaction.

 {{< notice tip >}}
 The total number of keys refers to how many keys are involved in the wallet.
 The required keys refer to how many keys are needed to sign off on each transaction.
-The latter is always smaller or equal to the former.
+The latter is always smaller than or equal to the former.
 {{< /notice >}}

 <img src = desktopWalletConfig.png